coveo/source.coveo.com/_posts/2018-08-03-spring-boot-and-aws-parameter-store.md

 This right there saved us an incredible amount of work and added lots of flexibility to change names in the Parameter Store on the fly.

-# Halting the Boot to Prevent Production Incidents
+# Halt Boot to Prevent Production Incidents

 Looking at the last example, you can easily guess what happens if someone forgets to add the parameter `/prod/password` in the production Parameter Store...
 Yup, you guessed right, the local environment password ends up in production.
 There are multiple ways to fix this.
 A simple way is to ship code without any `yaml` configuration.
 This way your app won't boot because of the missing property.
 In our case that is not possible, at least not easily.
 We have a default configuration for every microservice that makes it easy for a developer to pick up a repository, clone it, and boot the app in his favourite IDE to debug it.
 So to prevent production incidents, I added a wrapper around the Parameter Store client to halt the boot if any property prefixed by `/` isn't found in AWS.
 Here is the resulting class: